AutomaApp/documentation/docs/blocks/blocks-group.md

 ---
-title: Blocks group
+title: Blocks Group
 ---

-# Blocks group
+# Blocks Group

 Groups other blocks together inside one container, this way you can make the workflow looks more organized.